 College of Humanities, Arts, and Sciences

-Coordinated by UNI School of Music faculty artists, student musicians will offer a chamber music concert.
+School of Music professor Ann Bradfield will coordinate a student recital from the saxophone studio at UNI.
 This event is free and open to the public.